 Public review of the Draft DARP is an integral component of restoration planning (15 C.F.R. § 990.55).
-Through the public review process, the Trustees seek public comment on the natural resource damage assessment conducted by the Trustees, the restoration alternatives considered, and the Trustees' preferred restoration alternatives to restore injured natural resources or replace lost resource services.
+Through the public review process, the Trustees sought public comment on the natural resource damage assessment conducted by the Trustees, the restoration alternatives considered, and the Trustees' preferred restoration alternatives to restore injured natural resources or replace lost resource services.

-A notice of availability of the Draft DARP and the opportunity for the public to provide comments is referenced in a Federal Register Notice of Availability and a notice of availability will be published in the Arlington Connection newspaper.
-The Draft DARP will be open for public comment for 30 days from the date of publication in the Federal Register.
-Interested individuals, organizations, and agencies may submit comments in one of the following two ways:
+The notice of availability of the Draft DARP and the opportunity for the public to provide comments was referenced in a Federal Register Notice of Availability (DOJ (Department of Justice), 2018) and a notice of availability was published in the Arlington Connection newspaper.
+The Draft DARP was open for public comment for 30 days from the date of publication in the Federal Register, November 9, 2018 through December 10, 2018.